mmalinda/SCAMP-Assesment/README.md

 # SCAMP-Assesment
+Work submitted as part of an assessment for She Codes Africa.

-Predicting passenger survival on the Titanic
+Using a KNN model to predict survival of passengers on the Titanic.

+Data was obtained from Kaggle (https://www.kaggle.com/c/titanic)